 The Board has exercised judgement in relation to the definition of the Company's business activities.
-The Board has assessed the Company's business model in detail against the criteria set out in IFRS 10 and is of the opinion that, although certain of its subsidiaries are investment holding companies, the Company itself does not meet the definition of an 'Investment Company' under IFRS 10, due, in part, to its broader advisory and corporate finance proposition.
+The Board has assessed the Company's business model for the financial year in detail against the criteria set out in IFRS 10 and is of the opinion that, although certain of its subsidiaries are investment holding companies, the Company itself did not meet the definition of an 'Investment Company' under IFRS 10.
 All subsidiaries of the Company, including those which are investment holding companies, are therefore consolidated into the Group financial statements as described elsewhere in these accounting policies.